open-source-cooperative/linux-keyutils-keyring-store/README.md

 ## Usage

 To use this keychain-compatible credential store provider, you must take a dependency on the [keyring-core crate](https://crates.io/crates/keyring-core) and on [this crate](https://crates.io/crates/linux-keyutils-keyring-store).
-Then you can instantiate a credential store and set it as your default credential store as shown in the [sample program](examples/example.rs) in this crate.
+Then you can instantiate a credential store and set it as your default credential store as shown in the [sample program](https://github.com/open-source-cooperative/linux-keyutils-keyring-store/blob/main/examples/example.rs) in this crate.

+## Changelog

+See the [release history on GitHub](https://github.com/open-source-cooperative/linux-keyutils-keyring-store/releases) for full details.

 ## License